Learn how one couple came together to pay off $400k of debt, become financially free, and give over $1 million!

 - tactics and strategies they used and recommend to pursue financial freedom

 - creating an easy to manage financial system that allows them to live debt-free and be generous givers

 Hope you enjoy!

-If you're looking to get ahead with your finances as a family and look at pursuing financial independence, here are some resources to check out:
+If you're looking to get ahead with your finances as a family, here are some resources to check out!

 - Best Budget and Money Apps: Personal Capital, Tiller, Mint

 - Jumpstart Your Marriage and Your Money